-The Athletic Training Education Program (ATEP) is dedicated to providing a supportive environment that encourages personal and intellectual growth, while preparing students to contribute and to be socially, responsible and globally aware in the athletic training profession at the clinical, professional, research and educational levels.
+The athletic training program is dedicated to providing a supportive environment that encourages personal and intellectual growth while preparing students to contribute and to be socially responsible and globally aware in the athletic training profession at the clinical, professional, research and educational levels.

 - Identify the knowledge and skills of the athletic training profession.

 - Comprehend and explain the uniqueness of the individuals’ structural, functional, psychosocial, emotional and spiritual dimensions.

 - Apply evidence-based practices in the rapidly changing healthcare environment.